 Not surprisingly, the three aptly named crew members were up front in pole position, pushing their way through the multicoloured lush foliage.

 Crane jolted and gave one of those startled bug eyed looks when something you didn’t expect to happen, happened.
 Fittipaldi was now no longer attached by gravity to the ground.
 He was now dangling some 20 feet up in the air with a green vine coiled around his left ankle and another green vine heading for his right arm.

-In less than it takes a Mercean Marauder to maraud, Exar had sliced the plants tendrils, albeit forgetting to think about the gravitational consequences of Fittipaldi not been attached to an alien plants tendril.
+In less time than it takes a Mercean Marauder to maraud, Exar had sliced the plants tendrils, albeit forgetting to think about the gravitational consequences of Fittipaldi not been attached to an alien plants tendril.

 Boomph…!
 Our little Italian joker wasn’t laughing now as he came to a crunching landing on the ground.
 However, at least he hadn’t been dragged off to tendril hell to discover what ever the scary tendrils had had in mind for him.
 One thing was for sure.
 This beautiful looking planet had some surprises.

 ‘Ok mental note number one team.
 Anything bright red, that looks a bit tendrilly, steer clear…….or……….make sure it’s Fittipaldi that’s nearest it’ 🙂